dibyanshusinha/weather-forecast/README.md

 ## Approaches:
 After reading the Project details provided, I had few ways I could implement it.
-Instead of creating the product to show data for a specific choice, I have created it to reflect data according to any Zip Code being entered
+Instead of creating the product to show data for a specific choice, I have created it to reflect data according to any Zip Code being entered. !!

 ### Deployment on Client Side:
 *Pros: No Backend Needed*

   * Hacky Way(*Pros: No Api needed*) !!
     Use any web page url that shows the weather report, load it's content in a hidden iframe or something similar and then scraping it's html content to find the actual data and show it in the app being developed !
+        *  [Using HTML5 & PHP](https://www.google.com) _Could be created using Vanilla JS/Jquery too_

-  * Using the OpenWeatherMap API (*Cons: Registeration Required for free subscription*) This was mentioned so prefering this approach.
+  * Using the OpenWeatherMap API (*Cons: Registration Required for free subscription*) This was mentioned so preferring these approaches.

-    *  Using HTML5
-    *  Using PHP
-    *  Using Angular.JS v 1
+    *  [Using Angular.JS v 1] (https://www.google.com)
-    *  Using only JavaScript: choosing React as the preferred framework for this usecase.
+    *  [Using only JavaScript:](https://www.google.com)  choosing React as the preferred framework for this use-case.

 ### Server Side Approach: